-- Risk of misjudgment: The fair value gap trading strategy relies on the assumption that the asset’s price will return to the fair value gap before moving in the same direction, but this is not always the case.
-The asset’s price could continue to move away from it, resulting in losses for the trader.
+- Risk of misjudgment: The fair value gap trading strategy relies on the assumption that the asset’s price will reverse once a fair value gap is filled, but this is not always the case.
+The asset’s price could continue to move through and past it, resulting in losses for the trader.

 - Market volatility: The market can be unpredictable, and even small movements in market prices can lead to significant losses for fair value gap traders.

 - Limited opportunities: The opportunities for fair value gap trading may be limited in some markets, particularly in highly efficient markets.

 In summary, fair value gaps can offer profitable opportunities for experienced traders who have the skills and knowledge to identify inefficiencies in financial markets.
 It is important for traders to carefully consider the pros and cons before implementing this strategy.

 Example scanners to easily find Fair Value Gaps

 These fair value gap scanners utilize the price conditions that define a fair value gap to allow traders to instantly identify fair value gaps forming in real-time.
 Traders can import these scans directly into their accounts, save them as their own, and customize them via additional price, indicator, candlestick pattern, or other criteria.